 What’s the Difference?
 Snow Blower vs. Snow Thrower

-Compare these two popular snow removal machines to pick the one that’s best to help you breeze through a predictable winter chore.
+Compare single-stage vs. two-stage vs. three-stage snow removal machines to pick the one that’s best to help you breeze through a predictable winter chore.

 Today’s snow removal machines make quick work of clearing the white stuff from driveways and sidewalks—saving your back from the strain of shoveling and tossing aside heavy snow.
 Yet while the terms “snow blower” and “snow thrower” are often used interchangeably (even by manufacturers at times), the two machines are actually quite dissimilar in terms of power, functionality, and price.
 We’ve put these two side by side—snow blower vs. snow thrower—to identify six notable differences.
 Keep reading to find out which snow removal machine is best suited to your climate, property, and budget.